-Eagle Materials (EXP) CEO, Michael Haack on Q4 2020 Results - Earnings Call Transcript
+Eagle Materials (EXP) CEO Michael Haack on Q4 2020 Results - Earnings Call Transcript

 Trey Grooms

 Okay.
 Last one for me, and this is more kind of big picture, during the last downturn wallboard pricing was hit pretty hard, and we’ve got a lot of uncertainty on the outlook here in the near to medium term.
-Can you talk about what has changed for that business sand how or why, if we were to enter a downturn here, how it could be different for the wallboard business there from a pricing standpoint - you know, any changes you’ve seen in the industry or with your business?
+Can you talk about what has changed for that business and how or why, if we were to enter a downturn here, how it could be different for the wallboard business there from a pricing standpoint - you know, any changes you’ve seen in the industry or with your business?

 Craig Kesler

 Trey, this is Craig.
 It’s a good question, and we are challenging ourselves over the last two or three months and thinking through alternative scenarios.
 One of the things we do come back to, if you think about where we were in 2007 - 2008, first on the demand side, the housing industry was pushing 2 million housing starts and so you had a long way to fall on the demand side.
 We haven’t even approached those levels of housing starts so far this cycle.
-We were starting to see some good momentum January and February, but we’re certainly nowhere near peak levels of home building.
+We started to see some good momentum January and February, but we’re certainly nowhere near peak levels of home building.
 We’re well below that.

 The other thing, and I think people forget about a lot this a lot, is that we all remember the demand side, you’ve got to also remember we added a significant amount of capacity in 2006 and 2007, 6 billion to 7 billion square feet, 15% to 20% new capacity just as you were entering into the Great Recession.
 It was a one-two punch with demand down and supply rising, and we enter this period of uncertainty with, frankly, the opposite issue.
 We don’t have any new capacity being added and, frankly, some of the raw materials, we’ve talked over the years are becoming harder and harder to find, if at least not more expensive to find.